 Adventure for the indecisive: That could be the motto for the area around the Dan River in north-central North Carolina.
 Hike or go horseback riding?
 Ride a bike through the rolling countryside or rock climb?
 Maybe take a nice flatwater paddle, or step it up a notch on some challenging whitewater?
 Go tubing?
 Zip lining?

-Each day of this 7-day trip idea can be a stand-alone day trip, or the days can be combined to create a multi-day outdoor adventure.
+Each day of this seven-day trip idea can be a stand-alone day trip, or the days can be combined to create a multiday outdoor adventure.

 Paddle the Dan River

 The perfect river paddle combines idyllic scenery with a dash of friskiness.
-That sums up the 6.5-mile Preserve and Park Run trip offered by the Dan River Company in Danbury.
-Nearly 6 miles of the trip on the Dan River is through the 1,000-acre Hammer-Stern Wilderness Preserve, where rock outcrops give the impression of paddling in higher climes 50 miles to the west.
+That sums up the 6.2-mile Preserve Park Run trip offered by the Dan River Company in Danbury.
+About 5 miles of the trip on the Dan River is through the 1,000-acre Hammer-Stern Wilderness Preserve, where rock outcrops give the impression of paddling in higher climes 50 miles to the west.
 When you’ve paddled through the preserve, you won’t even notice because you’ll be floating the equally pristine northern boundary of Hanging Rock State Park, which also offers further protection from development.

-Take out at the Dan River Company’s facility off Flinchum Road (a gravel road, enhancing the day’s isolated feel), shower, then walk up the stairs to the Green Heron Club, which describes itself as “a music venue with drinks, not a bar with music.”
-Enjoy local craft beer, ale or wine and listen to regional musicians as you let your day on the water wash over you.
+Take out at the Dan River Company’s facility off Flinchum Road (a gravel road, enhancing the day’s isolated feel), shower, then walk up the stairs to the Green Heron Ale House, a music venue with more than 20 taps of ales, beers and ciders.
+Enjoy a cold one, listen to regional musicians and let your day on the water wash over you.

 Hike the Sauratowns

-Hanging Rock has 18 miles of trail that takes hikers past waterfalls (Window and Hidden Falls on the 3.6-mile Indian Creek Trail) and to mountaintop outcrops with 360-degree views (the 1.3-mile Hanging Rock Trail, the 4.6-mile Moore’s Wall Loop Trail).
+Hanging Rock has more than 20 miles of trails that take hikers past waterfalls (Window and Hidden Falls on the 3.6-mile Indian Creek Trail) and to mountaintop outcrops with 360-degree views (the 1.3-mile Hanging Rock Trail, the 4.7-mile Moore’s Wall Loop Trail).
 Pilot Mountain is known for its start-at-the-top philosophy that gives immediate access to the base of its iconic 200-foot-high pinnacle.
 The Grindstone, Mountain and Ledge Spring trails offer a more extensive and serene look at the mountain that was used as a lookout by its earliest inhabitants.
 The two mountains are linked by the 25-mile Sauratown Trail, part of the statewide Mountains-to-Sea Trail.

 After a long day on the trail, you’ll be up for a long evening in front of a plate of food.
-The town of Pilot Mountain has plenty of options, from the Mountain View Restaurant with its family-style Southern cooking, to Aunt Bea’s, with all-day breakfast and local barbecue.
+The town of Pilot Mountain has plenty of options, from the Tilted Ladder with its cozy indoor and outdoor seating options, to Aunt Bea’s, with all-day breakfast and local barbecue.

 Bike the Countryside

-Cycle North Carolina’s annual Mountains to Coast Ride in a weeklong bike ride that passes through the state’s northern tier.
+Cycle North Carolina’s annual Mountains to Coast Ride is a weeklong bike ride that passes through our state’s northern tier.
 The route takes advantage of roads with low traffic volume and the high plateau, which affords grand views of the Blue Ridge Mountains to the north and the rolling Piedmont countryside.

 Highly recommended as the Cycle North Carolina route is, it’s far from your only option.
-Rockingham County alone has five designated bike routes totaling more than 250 miles, and the popular Triple Hump Ride (a.k.a.
-Three Mountain Metric) is a scenic and challenging 62-mile spin through Surry and Stokes counties that climbs Hanging Rock, Pilot Mountain and Sauratown Mountain.
+Rockingham County alone has multiple designated bike routes totaling more than 250 miles, and the popular Triple Hump Ride is a scenic and challenging 62-mile spin through Surry and Stokes counties that climbs Hanging Rock, Pilot Mountain and Sauratown Mountain.

-Whatever your ride, make sure it includes a stop in downtown Reidsville: within a 5-block area of downtown, a hungry cyclist can find just about any fuel to replenish both soul and stomach.
+Whatever your ride, make sure it includes a stop in downtown Reidsville: Within a five-block area of downtown, a hungry cyclist can find just about any fuel to replenish both soul and stomach.
 There’s the funky Downtown Dog House (save room for homemade ice cream) and Cafe 99 (the '50s theme will take you back to the days of heavy steel bike frames and white sidewalls).

 Explore on Horseback

 Experiencing that cowboy way of life may make you curious about other aspects of life hereabouts.
 And frankly, four days into your adventure vacation you may be up for a more cerebral rather than physical kind of exploring.
-The Eden Historical Museum captures local life from the prehistoric area, to the development of the communities of Leaksville, Spray and Draper, to the three communities’ consolidation in 1967 to form Eden, to the present day.
+The Eden Historical Museum captures local life from years ago to present day.
 Farming has long played a role in the regional economy; the Horne Creek Farm near Pinnacle gives a sense of what that life was like around 1900.
 Tour the family’s original farmhouse, check out a tobacco curing barn and more at this state historic site.
-Get a feel for the local arts community with a visit to the Dan River Art Market Gallery in Wentworth.

 Raft the Whitewater